domschl/RaspberryNtpServer/src/README.md

 sudo cp chronotron_venv.service /etc/systemd/system/chronotron.service
 ```

-While the venv is active, check with `which python` that the path to the venv's python matches the configuration of your systemd file, the line `ExecStart=/opt/chronotron/bin/python /opt/chronotron/chronotron.py` should use the python from within the venv, which automatically activate the venv when the service is started.
+While the venv is active, check with `which python` that the path to the venv's python matches the configuration of your systemd file, the line `ExecStart=/opt/chronotron/bin/python /opt/chronotron/chronotron.py` should use the python from within the venv, which automatically activates the venv when the service is started.

 3. Both variants